quotient-im/Quaternion/README.md

 returns a message like "Failed to make SSL context" - correct SSL libraries are not reachable by the Quaternion binary.
-Re-read the chapter "Requirements", section "Windows" in the beginning of this file and do as it advises (make sure in particular that you use the correct version of OpenSSL - it should be 1.1.*, not 3.* or 1.0.*).
+Re-read the chapter "Requirements", section "Windows" in the beginning of this file and do as it advises (make sure in particular that you use the correct version of OpenSSL - it should be 3.x, not 1.x).

 #### Logging
 If you want to see log messages in the command-line console rather than